The Love Affair of the Primordial Masculine and Feminine Principles of Enlightenment

 About the Author

-Kalista is co-founder of She is Love.
+Dakina is an emanatrix of multiple embodiments and transmissions.
 Her service is to Sacred Feminine creative embodied awakening.
-“DAKINA” is the creative avatar name through which she expresses multi-dimentional embodiments and transmissions.
-Her art is connected to the primordial aspects of the Sacred She, such as the Dakini, Shakti, and Gaia Sophia.
-Kalista also guides women into the depths of their unique embodiments and true nature.
+She is the Co-Founder of She is Love™ and an embodiment artist.
+Her artwork of embodiments and transmissions are connected to the primordial aspects of the Sacred She, such as the Dakini, Shakti, and Gaia Sophia.
+Dakina also guides women into the depths of their unique embodiments and true nature.
 Her background includes a B.A. in Psychology, graduate studies in Expressive Arts Therapy at the European Graduate School and Expressive Arts Therapy Institute, and is trained in the Non-Linear Movement Method® (created by one of her mentor’s Michaela Boehm).
 She also received the wisdom transmission of the Five Dakinis by Lama Tsultrim at the Tara Mandala.
 She utilizes these experiences to deepen her artwork and mentorship with women.
-Her artwork and services can be found at: dakina.com (please contact Kalista for password)
+Her artwork and services can be found at: dakina.com

 Subscribe to the She is Love mailing list so that you can stay up to date on embodiment videos, interview series, featured artists and products, Temple events, newsletters, and more!